replyre/CricInfo/README.md

     - Use the search bar to find specific matches by team name or tournament.

 4. **Filter matches**:
-    - Use the filter options to switch between live and completed matches.
+    - Use the filter options to switch between different matches formats.
+You can also switch between live and complete matches.

 ## File Structure